-- Developers don’t like Liquid templating language for editing raw files
+- Some developers don’t like Liquid templating language for editing raw files.

-- No search function to help customers locate products in your storefront
+- There is no search function to help customers locate products in your storefront.

 While there are negative reviews of both shopping carts, reviews from customers who’ve tried both services generally had fewer complaints about Shopify and ultimately chose Shopify over Big Cartel.